juxhouse/bela-resources/API.md

 This endpoint allows you to upload your architecture or a part of it to BELA.

 This API does not require you to inform the deletion or renaming of elements in your architecture.
-Instead, it allows you to upload the elements that do exist and BELA will garbage collect the rest.
+Instead, it allows you to upload the elements that currently exist and BELA will garbage collect the rest.

 This endpoint receives an array of operations.
-You can think of operations as being executed one after the other in the order they are provided.
+You can think of operations as being executed one after the other, in order.
 However, the overall combined effect of all operations happens atomically, as a single transaction.

 **Body**
 ```